 - Fill your jars halfway with sliced apples.
 Ladle the syrup over the apples, then add more apples to about one inch from the top of the jar.
 Add more syrup until the apples are covered, but be sure to leave at least 1/2 inch of room between the filling and the jar top to allow for a little expansion.

 - Slide a thin plastic, silicone or wooden knife around the sides of the jar to remove air bubbles, then put the lids and rings on the jars.

 - Add a few cups of cold water to your boiling water bath to equalize the water temperature to the temps of the filled jars and place jars in the boiling water, making sure there is enough water to cover the jars with at least a 1/2 inch of water.

 - Bring canning water to a rolling boil.
 Once the water is at boiling, let the jars sit for 25 minutes.

 - Remove the jars and place on a thick towel to dry.
 As they cool, the lids will begin to make audible “popping” sounds as they seal up.

 - After they cool, press down on the top center of each of the jars to make sure the lid doesn't pop up and down.
 If it does, the jar wasn't properly sealed.

 - If your jar didn't seal during the canning process, don't worry.
-You can remove the ring and the lid, clean all around the top and rim of the jar and reposition the lid and ring.
-Then go ahead and repeat the process with a boiling water bath.
+Remove the ring and the lid, clean all around the top and rim of the jar and reposition both.
+Then repeat the process with a boiling water bath.